AnthonyPoullain/OC-P13-Bank-Front/README.md

 1. Clone this repository
 2. The `npm install` command will allow you to install the dependencies
 3. The `npm run dev` command will allow you to run the React app

+## 📃 Acknowledgments

+- Thanks to [OpenClassrooms](https://openclassrooms.com/en/) for providing the course material and project specifications.